MicrosoftDocs/dynamics365smb-docs/business-central/bank-create-bank-deposits.md

 ms.topic: conceptual
 ms.search.keywords: bank, deposit
 ms.search.form: 10140, 10141, 10143, 10144, 10146, 10147, 10148, 36646
-ms.date: 07/25/2024
+ms.date: 08/29/2024
 ms.custom: bap-template
 ---

 # Create bank deposits

 > [!NOTE]
-> The ability to create bank deposits is new in Business Central 2022 release wave 1 for a lot of country/region versions.
-If you were using Business Central in the United States, Canada, or Mexico before that release, you might be using the earlier capabilities.
+> The ability to create bank deposits is new in [!INCLUDE [prod_short](includes/prod_short.md)] 2022 release wave 1 for a lot of country/region versions.
+If you were using [!INCLUDE [prod_short](includes/prod_short.md)] in the United States, Canada, or Mexico before that release, you might be using the earlier capabilities.
 You can continue, but the new capabilities will replace the old ones in a future release.
 To start using the new features described in this article, your administrator can go to the **Feature Management** page and turn on **Feature Update: Standardized bank reconciliation and deposits**.

 Use the **Bank Deposits** page to register deposits as a single document that posts one or more entries to a bank account.
 Typically, bank deposits are used to register cash deposits.
 The Bank Deposits page is available on the **Cash Management** menu on the Business Manager Role Center, and other Role Centers that deal with cash management.